 Dating should be fun and exciting, but more importantly, dating should be safe and involve mutual respect.
-According to a 2013 survey by the Center for Disease Control and Prevention, 10% of high school students report they have been victimized by their dating partner.
+However, research shows high school students experience high rates of dating violence, anywhere between 10 and 20% percent.
+Worst yet, only 33 percent% of teens told anyone about it.
 Physical and sexual abuse are the most common forms of dating violence; however, digital abuse is also recognized as a form of dating violence.

-Digital abuse is the use of technology, such as a cell phone or social media, to threaten, intimidate, or harass a current or ex-dating partner.
-This may be done by sending excessive texts or messages, social media stalking, demanding to know account passwords, or dictating who a partner is able to communicate with on social media.
+Digital abuse is the use of technology, such as a cell phone or social media, to threaten, intimidate, stalk, or harass a current or ex-dating partner.
+This may be done by sending excessive texts or messages, social media stalking, demanding to know account passwords, or dictating who a partner is able to communicate..
 Some abusers may pressure their partner to engage in sexting activity and use the pictures as blackmail to force their partner to do something they would not normally do, something they do not want to do, or as a way to keep their partner from breaking up with them.

 If you or someone you know is experiencing digital abuse or other forms of dating violence, help is available.
-For more information and resources on teen dating violence, intimate partner violence, healthy relationships, or parenting, contact your local Family Advocacy Program office.
+For more information and resources on teen dating violence, domestic abuse, healthy relationships, or parenting, contact your local Family Advocacy Program office.
 Other resources include Military One Source, www.loveisrespect.org, and www.thehotline.org.

 You've heard the experts say that maintaining a healthy relationship takes work.
 That's true.
 But with a little extra effort, you can set the stage for a healthy, functional, intimate relationship with your partner.

 For Domestic Violence Awareness Month ensure that you are keeping your relationship healthy and strong by living by your core values.

 If you are a victim of sexual assault, just talking to another person can be helpful.
 Here are five confidential resources to get the process started.